SDWebImage/SDWebImage/README.md

         {
             cell = [[[UITableViewCell alloc] initWithStyle:UITableViewCellStyleDefault
                                            reuseIdentifier:MyIdentifier] autorelease];

-            // Here we set the placeholder image cell.imageView.image = [UIImage imageNamed:@"placeholder.png"];
         }

-        // Here we use the new provided setImageWithURL: method to load the web image [cell.imageView setImageWithURL:[NSURL URLWithString:@"http://www.domain.com/path/to/image.jpg"]];
+        // Here we use the new provided setImageWithURL: method to load the web image [cell.imageView setImageWithURL:[NSURL URLWithString:@"http://www.domain.com/path/to/image.jpg"]
+                       placeholderImage:[UIImage imageNamed:@"placeholder.png"]];

         cell.textLabel.text = @"My Text";
         return cell;
     }

+### Using SDWebImageManager

+The SDWebImageManager is the class behind the UIImageView+WebCache category.
+It ties the asynchronous downloader with the image cache store.
+You can use this classe directly to benefits from web image downloading with caching in another context than a UIView (ie: with Cocos).

+Here is a simple example of how to use SDWebImageManager:

+    SDWebImageManager *manager = [SDWebImageManager sharedManager];

+    UIImage *cachedImage = [manager imageWithURL:url];

+    if (cachedImage)
+    {
+        // Use the cached image immediatly
+    }
+    else
+    {
+        // Start an async download
+        [manager downloadWithURL:url delegate:self];
+    }

+Your class will have to implement the SDWebImageManagerDelegate protocol, and to implement the imageHelper:didFinishWithImage: method from this protocol:

+    - (void)imageHelper:(SDWebImageManager *)imageHelper didFinishWithImage:(UIImage *)image
+    {
+        // Do something with the downloaded image
+    }

-### Asynchronous Image Downloader
+### Using Asynchronous Image Downloader Independently

 It is possible to use the NSOperation based image downloader independently.
 Just create an instance of SDWebImageDownloader using its convenience constructor downloaderWithURL:target:action:.

-    downloader = [SDWebImageDownloader downloaderWithURL:url
+    downloader = [SDWebImageDownloader downloaderWithURL:url delegate:self];
-                                                  target:self
-                                                  action:@selector(downloadFinishedWithImage:)];

-The download will by queued immediately and the downloadFinishedWithImage: method will be called as soon as the download of image will be completed (prepare not to be called from the main thread).
+The download will by queued immediately and the imageDownloader:didFinishWithImage: method from the SDWebImageDownloaderDelegate protocol will be called as soon as the download of image is completed (prepare not to be called from the main thread).

-### Asynchronous Image Caching
+### Using Asynchronous Image Caching Independently

 It is also possible to use the NSOperation based image cache store independently.
 SDImageCache maintains a memory cache and an optional disk cache.
 Disk cache write operations are performed